Skip to main content

 • If a family member is medically dependent upon electricity or is elderly, make sure to have arrangements in place to maintain their health and safety if the power goes out.

-• Always have on hand a first aid kit and essential medications, battery-powered radio, flashlight and extra batteries, canned food and a can opener, and bottled water (at least one gallon per person per day).
+• Always have on hand an emergency kit with first-aid supplies and essential medications, battery-powered radio, flashlight and extra batteries, canned food and a can opener, and bottled water (at least one gallon per person per day).
+Learn more

 • Gather blankets and warm clothing, as well as alternate light sources.